johnfranke/johnfranke/README.md

 - ⚡ Fun fact: ...
 -->

 Web & Software Developer with an inherent eye for design and the technical know-how to bring it to life.
-Always expanding knowledge and skills.
+I'm always expanding my knowledge and skills.

 View my portfolio here: https://johnrfrankejr.com